xArcee/xArcee.github.io/_tabs/about.md

 ---
-title: About
+title: whoami
 icon: fas fa-info-circle
 order: 4
 ---

-I'm Danique.
-I'm currently a masterstudent writing my thesis for my Cybersecurity Master's degree.
-In my free time, I play CTFs and try my luck at bug hunting.
+I'm a master student in Cybersecurity, posting my notes and writeups of the CTF challenges I do.